EagleClarinet22/USBKeyPresenceWatcher/README.md

 Ensure:

-- Task runs as the logged-in user
+- Task runs as logged-in user
-- “Run only when user is logged on” is enabled
+- "Run only when user is logged on" is enabled

 ---

 # 🧹 Uninstallation

-### Recommended

 ```powershell
 .\Uninstall-USBKeyPresenceWatcher.ps1